 My splint is removed!
 Doctor states activities are “as pain permits.”
-He had no idea who he was talking to, a mid-distance ex-runner… what pain!?
-I decide perfect physical therapy would be a nice long ride to put positive miles between me and my accident.
-I was recovering not only from a displaced right arm break, but seven broken ribs, four broken lower vertebrae a compressed disk, a cracked illium and a collapsed lung.
+He had no idea who he was talking to, a mid-distance ex-runner… what pain?
+I decide physical therapy would be a nice long ride to put positive miles between me and my accident.
+I was recovering not only from a displaced right arm break, but seven broken ribs, four broken lower vertebrae, a compressed disk, cracked illium and a collapsed lung.
 I was not ready to race but I was definitely ready to ride, it had been almost three months.
 The bike I wanted to ride was for sale in Brooklyn, NY, a vintage gentleman’s tourer.

 Curious, I ask him why such a big bike?
 His reply; “Safety.
 I want to be seen by traffic, I don’t care about going fast or splitting lanes.
 I want to be able to go camping and produce stories on the road so I need to bring my camera equipment.
 Will you help me get it home?”
-I soon learn what he means by “get”… this means ride it home…in August!!!
+I soon learn what he means by “get”… he means ride it home…in August!!!
 I am reluctant.
 He sweetens the deal, throws in a Tony Bennett and Lady Gaga closing tour concert in Washington D.C., as well as a stop in Nashville for more music before picking up the bike.
-A paid vacation…so I think.
+A paid vacation…so I think!
 It will be fun so he thinks!
 Only each of us will soon discover just how much work it will be, a test on many different levels.

 Has he really gone motorcycle camping before?
-He appears to know idea of what is required for motorcycle camping.
-So off to REI for the summer sleeping bag that compacts to football size and a baseball sized camping pillow.
-I had the tent and stove, explaining we were motorcycle dry camping, imagine “gauchos”, Argentinian cowboys.
-Our waterproof camping bag will go on the top case luggage rack and can not be too heavy for our horse.
-It will have the tent, tarp, two sleeping bags, pillows, stove, towels and dishes.
+I question if he had really ever gone motorcycle camping before.
+He appears to have no idea of what is required for motorcycle camping.
+We go to REI for the summer sleeping bag that compacts to the size of a football and a baseball sized camping pillow.
+I had a tent and stove, explaining we were motorcycle dry camping, and to imagine ” we are gauchos”, Argentinian cowboys.
+Our waterproof camping bag will go on the top case luggage rack and our things must not be too heavy for our horse.
+The camping bag with sit on top of the top case and will containg the tent, tarp, two sleeping bags, pillows, stove, towels and dishes.
 His electronics and cameras will go in the top case for protection, 25lbs is the limit.
-Which left one side case for each of us on the bike for our back packs holding clothes and toiletries.
-I couldn’t believe he packed that cologne!
+Leaving the side cases, one for each of us on the bike for our back packs holding clothes and toiletries.
+He packed the two pound bottle of cologne!

-– W. Newton, “Helmets n’ Heels”
+– Wendy Newton, “Helmets n’ Heels”